Breed's History

 In 1539, Spanish explorers led by Hernando de Soto (1500-1542) landed in Florida, and from there began to explore what would become the southeastern United States.
 At that time, the only domesticated animals on American soil were so-called Native American dogs, which resembled wolves and lived with the local tribes.
 Like many explorers of the time, the Spaniards brought hunting dogs with them for subsistence: greyhounds, bloodhounds...
 They also imported Spanish Mastiffs, which were very effective war dogs.

-The colonists proceeded to crossbreed with the Amerindian dogs, in order to obtain an animal that would be excellent for hunting.
+The colonists proceeded to crossbreed with the Amerindian dogs in order to obtain an animal that would be excellent for hunting.
 However, the theory that the red wolf was also used, which is still widely held, is improbable: DNA analyses have shown that this animal and the Catahoula Leopard Dog have no common genetic heritage.

 At the end of the 17th century, Louisiana became a French colony.
 Many settlers came and brought their own companions, including hunting dogs (hounds like the Grand Bleu de Gascogne, bloodhounds...) and Beaucerons intended to guard the herds of their future farms.
 The French continued to crossbreed, notably using the Beauceron Merle, until they obtained a rather atypical dog, relatively close to what it is today: the Catahoula Leopard Dog.